-NAIST Library (2 marked on the campus map)
+NAIST Library (2) marked on the campus map)

 We, NAIST Library support education and research in advanced sciences and technologies (especially in information science, biological sciences, and materials science).
-We pursue to make our library keep providing NAIST members with excellent accesses to books, magazines and scientific information anytime, anywhere connected with the internet through "MANDARA network".
+We pursue to make our library keep providing NAIST members with excellent accesses to books, journals and scientific information anytime, anywhere connected with the internet through "MANDARA network".

-We provide accesses to digitalized NAIST academic works (e.g. lectures and academic dissertations), and efficiency navigation to full-text of latest scientific information on the library website.
+We provide accesses to not only books and journals but also lectures and theses as digitalized NAIST academic works, and efficiency navigation to full-text of latest scientific information on the library website.

-We also provide usual library services (e.g. book circulation, magazine browsing) for 24 hours.
-And we are improving services: setting up the booth offering books in specialized theme, "CHI NO MORI", renovation for group meeting rooms "Multimedia Lounge" and "Theater Lounge", enlarging interlibrary services (already available with other academic libraries, National Diet Library and Nara Prefectural Library and Information Center).
+We also provide usual library services and facilities: services for those who are present in the library (e.g. book circulation, browsing) for 24 hours a day, "Chi-no-Mori Selection" as the booth offering books in specialized theme, "Multimedia Lounge" and "Theater Lounge" for group meeting, interlibrary services with other academic libraries, National Diet Library and Nara Prefectural Library and Information Center.